charles-cowart/StoryEngine3/README.md

 Interactive story-writing CLI using local Ollama models, llamaIndex retrieval over local story files, append-only transcript logging, and YAML session persistence.

 This project is for educational and experimental purposes.
+Specifically, it is an educational and experimental exploration of building
+RAG-based storytelling systems using public domain works.

 ## Install